go-iiif/go-iiif/README.md

 }
 ```

-Under the hood, the `tool.Run` command is doing tool-specific work to define, parse and set command line flags and eventually invoking its `RunWithFlagSet` method.
-It looks something like this:
+Under the hood, the `tool.Run()` command is doing tool-specific work to define, parse and set command line flags and eventually invoking its `RunWithFlagSet()` method.
+For example:

 ```
 package main